wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/getting_started/data_processing.rst

                                  scale_order = 'first_feats', # Default, alternatively 'first_cells'
                                  verbose = T)

 The ‘pearson_resid’ method uses the Lause/Kobak et al. method.
-Fist, expected values are calculated based on Pearson correlations.
+First, expected values are calculated based on Pearson correlations.
 Next, z-scores are calculated based on observed and expected values. *Note that normalizing with this method will save the data within the “scaled”